Russians snap up plots of land to build ‘Little Moscow’ in Dubai

 Akshay Jayaprakasan, an associate partner at research company Redseer Consulting, told AGBI in July that Russians were more likely than other investors to buy instead of renting.

-Their average spend on a property is nearly double that of other nationalities, at $1.1 million, he said.
+Their average spend on a property is nearly double that of other nationalities, at $1.1 million, he said.--TradeArabia News Service